 - Brush up on your basic arithmetic skills.

 - Make sure you can work out fractions and percentages without a calculator.

-- Log into MyCDES+ and practice with some mock assessesments
+- Log into MyCDES+ and practise with some mock assessments

 Prepare your physical requirements

 If you have any disabilities, tell the test administrator in advance so they can organise alternatives.
 For example, tests are often available in large print.